GhidraJupyter/ghidra-jupyter-kotlin/README.md

 val transactionID = currentProgram.startTransaction("Transaction Description")
 /* your code modifying the DB */ currentProgram.name = "NewName"
-currentProgram.endTransaction(transactionID, true) // true means the changes should be commited to the DB
+currentProgram.endTransaction(transactionID, true) // true means the changes should be committed to the DB
 ```